silnrsi/font-idiqlat/documentation/source/faq.md

     - *If I use the font on a web page do I have to include an acknowledgement?*
     - The full OFL-FAQ.txt is also included in the font package.

-Here are a few of the most frequently asked questions specifically regarding Syriac Proto:
+Here are a few of the most frequently asked questions specifically regarding Idiqlat:

 #### *How is this font different from East Syriac Marcus?*